 Some 12,470 people are employed in carpentry and joinery timber manufacturing and eight out of ten of them are based in Victoria, NSW and Queensland.
 Typically, businesses service small local markets.
 That’s much like us, Acacia Joinery.
-We’re a Wollongong-based business and we support architects, builders and projects throughout the greater Sydney area, ACT and across NSW.
+We’re a national business and we support architects, builders and projects throughout Australia.
 Our business has been operating for about 70 years under a succession of names, so have seen peaks and troughs over the decades.

 Currently, however, the carpentry and joinery manufacturing industry is expected to decline 2.4% this financial year.
 That means on average the industry has shrunk 0.7% over the past five years.

 So, why is our industry shrinking?